dlops-io/cheese-app-v4/README.md

 ### ML Component Changes
-I am here with students and Karim is asking questions.
+I am here with 13 amazing students.
+Best E115 students ever.

 We can make changes to ML code and commit to GitHub and invoke running ML Tasks in Vertex AI